-Reporting to a Responsible Employee

-Lyon College employees who are not Confidential Employees or Officials with Authority are defined as Responsible Employees and are expected to report alleged Sexual Misconduct to the Title IX Coordinator promptly upon receiving a report of Sexual Misconduct.
+3.1.4 Reporting to Responsible Employees: Lyon College employees who are not Confidential Employees or Officials with Authority are defined as Responsible Employees and are expected to report alleged Sexual Misconduct to the Title IX Coordinator promptly upon receiving a report of Sexual Misconduct.

-Reporting to Campus Safety

-Reports of an act of violence in progress and taking place on campus are to be made directly and immediately to Campus Safety at any time by phone at (870) 307-SAFE (7233).
-Reports made to Campus Safety alleging Sexual Misconduct as defined in this

-Policy will be shared with the Title IX Coordinator.
+3.1.5 Reporting to Campus Safety: Reports of an act of violence in progress and taking place on campus are to be made directly and immediately to Campus Safety at any time by phone at (870) 307-SAFE (7233).
+Reports made to Campus Safety alleging Sexual Misconduct as defined in this Policy will be shared with the Title IX Coordinator.

-Anonymous or Confidential Reporting

-Anonymous reports may be made to the Title IX Coordinator by email, phone, online electronic form, or mail.
+3.1.6 Anonymous or Confidential Reporting: Anonymous reports may be made to the Title IX Coordinator by email, phone, online electronic form, or mail.
 A decision to remain anonymous, however, may greatly limit the College's ability to stop the alleged conduct, collect evidence, or take action against parties accused of violating this Policy.